kaitophuc/CUDA-based-Real-Time-Video-Stream-Filtering/README.md

 To compile and run the project on Windows, use **Windows Subsystem for Linux (WSL)**:

 1. Ensure WSL is installed and configured.
-2. Use the `Makefile` to compile the project within the WSL environment.
+2. Follow the Instructions to run on Linux.

 ### Linux